 - 4.17 We provide training-related services to employers, employees and relevant parties to foster a culture of respect for occupational safety and health among the working population.
-There are three categories of such services, namely provision of training courses, recognition of mandatory safety training (MST) courses and registration of safety officers and safety auditors. - 4.18 In 2013, we conducted 470 safety and health training courses related to relevant legislation for 5 510 employees and 331 tailor-made talks for another 11 762.
-We also recognised six mandatory basic safety training courses (commonly known as "green card" courses) for construction work, two MST courses for crane operators and nine for loadshifting machinery operators.
+There are three categories of such services, namely provision of training courses, recognition of mandatory safety training (MST) courses and registration of safety officers and safety auditors. - 4.18 In 2014, we conducted 515 safety and health training courses related to relevant legislation for 6 880 employees and 285 tailor-made talks for another 11 633.
+We also recognised nine mandatory basic safety training courses (commonly known as "green card" courses) for construction work, six MST courses for operators of cranes, one MST course for confined spaces operation and four MST courses for operators of loadshifting machiners.
 LD has in place a system to monitor these MST courses.
-This includes surprise inspections to ensure that courses are conducted in line with the approval conditions. - 4.19 We continued to implement the three major improvement measures as concluded in the comprehensive review of the MST system in 2011, viz. consolidation of the guidance notes on running MST courses, standardisation of the essential course contents and centralised issuance of examination papers.
-Standardisation of course contents and enhancement of examination arrangement had been in place in the "green card" courses and would progressively be extended to other MST courses. - 4.20 In 2013, we registered 296 persons as safety officers and 43 as safety auditors.
-As at the end of the year, there were 2 846 safety officers with valid registration and 1 137 registered safety auditors.
-Furthermore, a total of 244 applications for renewal or revalidation of registration as safety officers had been approved in 2013.
+This includes surprise inspections to ensure that courses are conducted in line with the approval conditions.

-4.21 Occupational health education raises employers' and employees' awareness of the prevention of occupational health hazards and occupational diseases.
-In 2013, a total of 1 099 health talks on various occupational health issues was organised for over 36 000 participants.
+- 4.19 We continued to implement the three major improvement measures of the MST system, viz. consolidation of the guidance notes on running MST courses, standardisation of the essential course contents and centralised issuance of examination papers.
+Standardisation of course contents and enhancement of examination arrangement had been in place in the "green card" courses and would progressively be extended to other MST courses. - 4.20 In 2014, we registered 329 persons as safety officers and 44 as safety auditors.
+As at the end of the year, there were 2 977 safety officers with valid registration and 1 181 registered safety auditors.
+Furthermore, a total of 1 241 applications for renewal or revalidation of registration as safety officers had been approved in 2014. - 4.21 Occupational health education raises employers' and employees' awareness of the prevention of occupational health hazards and occupational diseases.
+In 2014, a total of 1 204 health talks on various occupational health issues was organised for over 40 000 participants.
 Apart from organising public health talks, we also provided outreaching health talks at the workplaces of individual organisations.
 These health talks covered more than 30 different topics including "Occupational Health for Office Workers", "Manual Handling Operations and Prevention of Back Injuries", "Occupational Health for Workers of Residential Care Home for the Elderly", "Prevention of Lower Limb Disorders" and "Occupational Health in Catering Industry".